bethanylong/bikeshed/01_first_steps.markdown

     ssh -p 922 username@linux.cs.wwu.edu

+If you set up [SSH keys](http://blog.packetdisarray.com/2015/08/06/passphrase-ssh-keys-without-repetitive-typing/), you won't have to type your password in every time.

 As a side note, if you've never encountered `man` pages, it's worth doing `man man` to see what they're all about.
 In short, `man` pages are your system's built-in documentation for installed programs and certain other system features.

 ### tmux